librato/librato-rails/README.md

 ## Automatic Measurements

-After installing `librato-rails` and restarting your app and you will see a number of new metrics appear in your Librato account.
+After installing `librato-rails` and restarting your app you will see a number of new metrics appear in your Librato account.
 These track request performance, sql queries, mail handling, and other key stats.

 Built-in performance metrics will start with either `rack` or `rails`, depending on the level they are being sampled from.
 For example: `rails.request.total` is the total number of requests rails has received each minute.